 Dr Nat Milton

 Nat has an international reputation in the Alzheimer's Drug Discovery and Diagnostics research field.
 He is a Fellow of the Royal Society of Biology and part of the Biomedical Sciences team in the School of Clinical & Applied Sciences.

-Nat is and entrepreneur and has filed patent applications, which were taken to the intention to grant stage in Europe.
-He has founded an in silico based company, Neurodelta Ltd and raised government funding for commercial research in the Alzheimer’s Drug Discovery area.
+Nat is an entrepreneur and has filed a number of patent applications, one of which was granted in the UK and others which were taken to the intention to grant stage in Europe.
+He has founded an in silico based company, Neurodelta Ltd and raised government funding for commercial research in the Alzheimer’s Drug Discovery and Diagnostic area.

 - BSc and MSc Biomedical Sciences courses

-The Amyloid-Binding Peptides research group is currently focused on the roles of endogenous cannabinoids in neuroprotection against toxic amyloid peptides.
-The group discovered neuroprotective properties of endocannabinoids against amyloid-ß in cell based models of Alzheimer's disease and has recently identified novel mechanisms of neuroprotection by endogenous cannabinoids.
+The Neuroaptamer research group is currently focused on the roles of endogenous cannabinoid plus opioid compounds in neuroprotection against toxic amyloid peptides.
+The group discovered neuroprotective properties of endocannabinoids against amyloid-ß in cell based models of Alzheimer's disease and has recently identified novel mechanisms of neuroprotection by endogenous opioids.

 The group has also shown that products of the KiSS-1 metastasis-suppressor gene, the Kisspeptin and Kissorphin peptides, specifically bind amyloid-ß, amylin plus prion protein peptides and are neuroprotective in vitro.
 KiSS-1 overexpression is also neuroprotective in vitro and acts via oxytocin/vasopressin and cyclooxygenase dependent mechanisms.
 A patent has been granted for the use of Kissorphin peptides in Alzheimer's disease, Type 2 Diabetes and Creutzfeldt-Jakob disease.
 The co-localization of Kisspeptin with amyloid-ß deposits in the pons region of Alzheimer's brain has recently been demonstrated.
 Co-localization of corticotropin-releasing hormone with amyloid-ß deposits and also co-localization of catalase with amyloid-ß deposits in the pons region of Alzheimer's brain has also been demonstrated.